sriramdasbalaji/VSTS-DevOps-Labs/selenium/readme.md

     - **Database deploy phase**: In this phase we use [**SQL Server Database Deploy**](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/SqlDacpacDeploymentOnMachineGroup/README.md) task to deploy [**dacpac**](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications) file to the DB server.

-   - **Selenium tests execution**: In this phase we will execute Selenium tests on the web application deployed using the following tasks.
+   - **Selenium tests execution**: Performing user interface testing as part of the release process is a great way of detecting unexpected changes, and need not be difficult.
+In this phase we will execute Selenium tests on the web application deployed.
+The below tasks describes using Selenium to test your website in the release pipeline.

-     - **Deploy Visual Studio Test Agent**: The [Deploy Test agent](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/DeployVisualStudioTestAgent/README.md) task will deploy the test agent to the VM.
-The test agent is used to run distributed tests using the **Run Functional Tests** task.
+     - **Deploy Test Agent**: The [Deploy Test agent](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/DeployVisualStudioTestAgent/README.md) task will deploy the test agent to the VM.
+The test agent is used to run distributed tests like Coded UI and Selenium.
-     - **Run Functional tests**: Any test which you can run using **vstest.console.exe** can be run using this task.
-The [Run Functional Tests](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/RunDistributedTests/README.md) task is used to run Selenium tests on the VM.
+     - **Run Functional tests**: This [task](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/RunDistributedTests/README.md) uses **vstest.console.exe** to execute the selenium testcases.

 4. Click on **IIS Deployment** phase and select the Deployement Group which we have created in **Exerecise 2**.